-Health issues with use of the metal can is mostly focused on the use of BPA (Bisphenol A).
+Health issues with use of the metal #10 can is mostly focused on the use of BPA (Bisphenol A).
 The Mayo Clinic explains that BPA has been linked to a variety of negative health effects.
 They actually recommend avoiding canned foods!
 As a result of health issues, many companies, like Campbell Soup are moving away from BPA lined cans.
-A majority, however, are still manufacturing with BPA and the consumer may have no way of knowing if the metal can contains BPA or not.
+Many, however, are still manufacturing with BPA and the consumer may have no way of knowing if the metal can contains BPA or not.

 Health and food blogs and articles such as those written by Anne's Healthy Kitchen, Women's Health, and many more also espouse the idea of avoiding food in metal cans.
 Word is getting around and to make an impact, we need to listen to what is being spread by and to consumers as well as noting the lifestyle habits of the Millennials and Generation Z and incorporate it into our packaging.

 From time to time my mind fills with the idea of a meteoric or apocalyptic event that could happen.
 Usually after reading a book or watching a movie with this theme.
 There are many reasons to want to buy food with a longer shelf life but fear of an apocalypse does it for me.
 So how does a pouch fare next to a can when comparing life cycle?

 A common myth is that the can offers a longer shelf life then the pouch.
 Not true.
 The shelf life of food in a can is typically 2-5 year (less for some products) according to Brian A. Nummer, PhD and Brandon Jahner.
 This is not because the food will spoil, but because the metal is more likely to transfer into the food after this date.
 The longest tested shelf life for packaging actually comes from a pouch.
 Think military MRE (Meal, Ready To Eat).
 This pouch has a shelf life of 8-10 years.
 Currently, no packaging solution is recommended for over that amount.

-White metal cans are beneficial for some consumers and manufacturers, transferring from a metal container to a pouch as a solution to these important issues is not only viable, but it makes sense.
+While metal cans are beneficial for some consumers and manufacturers, transferring from a metal container to a pouch as a solution to these important issues is not only viable, but it makes sense.
 And off the top of my head, I can think of a few other smaller issues it solves.
-The stand up pouches can be microwaveable - the can can't.
+The pillow bag or stand up pouches can be microwaveable - the can can't.
 (Catchy slogan!)
 The pouch can be frozen - not the can.
 For those world travelers, the pouch can be duty-free but not the can.
 What do you think?
 I'd love to know any other solutions you can come up with or your thoughts on this trend?